-1.1 Community Care Waiver Policies & Procedures Manual
+1.1 Community Care Program Policies & Procedures Manual

-The purpose of the New Jersey Division of Developmental Disabilities (Division) Community Care Waiver Policies & Procedures Manual is to provide additional clarity on practices governing the 1915(c) Home and Community Based Services Waiver commonly referred to as the Community Care Waiver (CCW).
+The purpose of the New Jersey Division of Developmental Disabilities (Division) Community Care Program Policies & Procedures Manual is to provide additional clarity on practices governing the Community Care Program (CCP) within the approved Comprehensive Medicaid Waiver (CMW).

-This manual contains the current policies and practices governing all aspects of the Community Care Waiver including but not limited to eligibility, care management, service delivery and standards, housing assistance, and quality assurance.
-These policies apply to all individuals enrolled in the Community Care Waiver, and this manual has been developed to provide uniform direction and guidance to individuals, families, Division personnel, and service providers.
+This manual contains the current policies and practices governing all aspects of the Community Care Program including but not limited to eligibility, care management, service delivery and standards, housing assistance, and quality assurance.
+These policies apply to all individuals enrolled in the Community Care Program, and this manual has been developed to provide uniform direction and guidance to individuals, families, Division personnel, and service providers.